MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-kubernetes-using-helm/index.md

    > NOTE: If the values for these fields `mfpserver.pushClientSecret` and `mfpserver.adminClientSecret` are not provided during Mobile Foundation helm chart deployment, default auth ID / client Secret of `admin / nimda` for `mfpserver.adminClientSecret` and `push / hsup` for `mfpserver.pushClientSecret` are generated and utilized.

 * [**Mandatory**] Before you begin the installation of MobileFirst Analytics Chart, configure the Persistent Volume.
 Provide the Persistent Volume to configure MobileFirst Analytics.
 Follow the steps detailed in [IBM Cloud Kubernetes documentation to create Persistent Volume](https://cloud.ibm.com/docs/containers?topic=containers-file_storage#file_storage).

-    > NOTE: Make sure you add the right <namespace> in the above yaml.

 ## Environment variables
 {: #env-variables }